livingdocsIO/documentation/content/guides/integrations/desknet/index.md

   type: 'li-desknet-integration',

   // {{< added-in release-2022-07 >}}
-  // Optional.
-The config can be used if you intend to keep Desk-Net's publication status up-to-date
+  // The config can be used if you intend to keep Desk-Net's publication status up-to-date
   // with the status of the document in Livingdocs.
 It is required if you intend to publish a
   // document in Livingdocs when updating the publication status in Desk-Net.
   config: {